ezsystems/commerce-documentation/docs/guide/configuration/required_crontab_tasks.md

 ### Remove translation and navigation caches

 The shop collects changes regarding translations (textmodules) and navigation.
 If there are changes (e.g. performed in the backend) the cache will be refreshed.

 ```
 # Checks for changes and refresh cache
 */5 * * * * cd '/var/www/my_project' && /usr/bin/php bin/console silversolutions:cache:refresh --env=prod
 ```

-### Send lost orders to the ERP (Advanced version only)
+### Send lost orders to the ERP

-Lost orders can be resend using a command-line tool.
-We recommend to start this tool e.g. every 5 minutes.
+Lost orders can be resent using a command-line tool.
+We recommend running this tool e.g. every 5 minutes.

 ```
 # resends lost orders every 5 minutes